Science

 Leapfrogging Traditional SL Approaches

 Identifying synthetic lethality relationships and developing drugs to exploit them is a time-consuming and uncertain process.
 Leapfrog is changing that.
-We are using an advanced and deeply optimized pharmacogenomic approach that is based on synthetic lethality to directly identify drugs that kill cancer cells with specific driver mutations.
+We are using an advanced and deeply optimized pharmacogenetic approach that is based on synthetic lethality to directly identify drugs that kill cancer cells with specific driver mutations.